 - e.g. travelling to Belgium on an international tour as part of the School Sport Australia hockey team.

-Click on the below links to check out the Sport Australia recognised NSO’s, plus the School Sport Australia and related state associations calendar of eligible events.
+Click on the below links to check out the Sport Australia recognised NSO’s and the School Sport Australia calendar of eligible events.

 Applications for participation in the following are ineligible: